uvarc/rc-website/content/userinfo/storage.md

 +++

 <p class="lead">There are a variety of options for storing large-scale research data at UVA.
-Non-sensitive data storage systems can be accessed from the <a href="/userinfo/rivanna/overview/">Rivanna</a> high performance computing system.
-Sensitive data can be stored and accessed within the <a href="/userinfo/ivy/">Ivy</a> secure computing environment.
-UVA graduate and undergraduate students are not permitted to request storage accounts.
+Non-sensitive and moderately-sensitive data storage systems can be accessed from the <a href="/userinfo/rivanna/overview/">Rivanna</a> high performance computing system.
+Highly-sensitive data can be stored and accessed within the <a href="/userinfo/ivy/">Ivy</a> secure computing environment.
+Information Security at UVA provides an overview of the <a href=https://security.virginia.edu/university-data-protection-standards>data sensitivity classifications</a>.  <br>UVA graduate and undergraduate students are not permitted to request storage accounts.
 This must be done by their faculty advisor[s].</p>

 {{< highlight >}}